boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

    Credentials you entered in the login dialog will be used also for accessing *Boundless Plugins Repository*.

-To get any content you need to type some search text into search field and press ``Enter`` button on your keyboard.
+To get any content, you need type some text in the :guilabel:`Search` field and press ``Enter`` button on your keyboard.

 .. figure:: img/search-results.png
    :align: center